HuntsmanCancerInstitute/MultiRepMacsChIPSeq/docs/applications/sort_data_by_key.md

 Multiple output files are written:

-- A sorted data table with a basename suffix of `.sorted`
+- The sorted data table

 - A `.row_groups.txt` annotation file with the row groups

 - A summary data file for each group for plotting mean profiles

-VERSION: 0.2
+VERSION: 0.3

 USAGE: